Encyclopedia Magneticum: Scaling Relations from Cosmic Dawn to Present Day: Scaling Relations Through Cosmic Time I: Mass Functions

 At $z=4$, the simulations interestingly show slightly too few massive galaxies compared to the observations by \citet{weaver:2023}, but this could also be due to the largest simulation volumes not having enough resolution to resolve the most massive galaxies at $z=4$, and the better resolved simulations not being large enough to capture the cosmic variance.
 This would agree with the findings of the \magpath galaxy number densities to be in excellent agreement with observations, as discussed by \citet{kimmig:2025} and \citet{remus:2025} for all redshift ranges from $z=8$ to $z=2$, and further shown in Sec.~\ref{sec:numbdens}.

 At the low-mass end, the \magpath simulations at all redshifts find too many galaxies, with the strongest deviations for the highest resolved simulations of the \uhr level.
 Only at around $z=4$, this deviation is small, at all other redshifts the deviation increases.
-This is most likely due to the fact that our galaxies at the low-mass end form too many stars from the gas due to overcooling before the BH is seeded into a galaxy, as our stellar feedback is not as strong as what has been found by the NIHAO simulations to be needed to reproduce proper dwarf galaxies \citep[e.g.][]{wang:2015,tollet:2019}.
+While at high redshift, variations in the CDM model could potentially have a significant effect on the stellar mass function, either through the properties of the dark matter \citep{2018ApJ...854....1M} or dark energy \citep{2020ApJ...900..108M}, at low redshift differences more likely root in the details of the feedback description.
+Here it is most likely that our galaxies at the low-mass end form too many stars from the gas due to overcooling, having insufficient stellar feedback, while BHs do not contribute at this mass range.
+Our stellar feedback description neither depends on the mass of the halo, nor is it as strong as what has been found by the NIHAO simulations to be needed to reproduce proper dwarf galaxies \citep[e.g.][]{wang:2015,tollet:2019}.
 As soon as the AGN feedback from the BH acts on a galaxy, this overcooling is stopped and thus the stellar mass function can be reproduced successfully.
 This is most important for the higher-resolution simulations and clearly shows that an updated stellar feedback model will be needed in the future for even higher-resolution simulations to capture the dwarf galaxy formation properly.